 When your SSDI or SSI application is denied, you have 60 days to appeal the decision.
 Approximately half of the applicants who are denied disability benefits at the initial level the first time around appeal the decision and request reconsideration at the first appeal.

 At Rhoads & Rhoads, our Kentucky Social Security disability lawyers understand how frustrating being denied disability can be and are here to help.
-We have been protecting the rights of injured workers for over 45 years.
+We have been protecting the rights of injured workers for 50 years.
 If you need assistance with your SSDI claim or if you need to file an appeal, contact us for a FREE case evaluation.

 What to Do If You Are Denied Disability and Can’t Work